 “A brand new property is ideal for investors,” says Adrian.
 “It’s ready to move into, and everything inside it will be under warranty for the first few years."

 If you do have a higher maintenance property, though, there are things that can be done.

-“When we deal with properties that are higher maintenance, we often negotiate with tenants to help meet their needs,” says Hannah.
+“When we deal with properties that are higher maintenance, we often negotiate with tenants to help meet their needs,” says Grace.
 “For example, a property with a large garden or a pool.
 Those are technically the tenant’s responsibility, but if they don’t want the hassle, we can negotiate a little bit extra in the rent to pay for a gardener or cleaner to come in.
 That way the property remains in good condition and the tenant gets the benefit of the extra amenities without the hassle.”

 8. Don’t jump in feet first